asifurrahman1/Eng2Bangla_Transformer_MachineTranslation/README.md

 ├── LICENSE                               # MIT License
 ├── README.md                             # Project documentation
 ├── requirement.txt                       # Python package dependencies
-└── setup.py
+└── setup.py                              # Package definition

----

-## 🚀 Getting Started
+🚀 Getting Started
-### Train the Model
+Train the Model
-Use the console script installed via setup.py: train-model
+Use the console script installed via setup.py:

+bash
+Copy
+Edit
+train-model
-Or directly run:
+Or run directly:

+bash
+Copy
+Edit
 python -m EngToBengaliTranslation.train

-### Test / Translate
+Test / Translate
+bash
+Copy
+Edit
 test-model
-Or directly run:
+Or run directly:

+bash
+Copy
+Edit
 python -m EngToBengaliTranslation.test

-## 🔁 Extending to Other Language Pairs
+🔁 Extending to Other Language Pairs
 This repository is not limited to English–Bengali.
 You can adapt it for any language pair by following these steps:

-- Prepare a dataset in Dataset, with two columns: source and target.
+Prepare a parallel dataset in Dataset/, with two columns: source and target.

-- Implement a custom tokenizer by subclassing BaseTokenizer: class CustomTokenizer(BaseTokenizer): def src_tokenizer(self, text):
+Implement a custom tokenizer by subclassing BaseTokenizer:

+python
+Copy
+Edit
+class CustomTokenizer(BaseTokenizer):
+    def src_tokenizer(self, text):
-        # Your custom logic
+        # Your source language tokenization logic

     def target_tokenizer(self, text):
-        # Your custom logic
+        # Your target language tokenization logic

----
+Update data_pipeline.py to use the new tokenizer and dataset.

 👤 Author
 Md Asifur Rahman
 Feel free to reach out or open an issue for improvements, collaborations, or research inquiries.

+⭐ If you find this project helpful, consider giving it a star!

+vbnet
+Copy
+Edit

+Let me know if you'd like to add CI/CD instructions, demo GIFs, model evalu